39 top tips for fishkeepers

 Never overdose as it could kill weakened fish, and make sure that you know the volume of water that you are treating.
 Read the instructions carefully.
 Only redose on the advice of the manufacturer.

 Beware of copper-based medications when keeping some fish.
-Elephantnose, Black ghost knifefish and stingrays (above) are particularly sensitive, as are scaleless fish like some loaches.
+Elephantnose, black ghost knifefish and stingrays (above) are particularly sensitive, as are scaleless fish like some loaches.

 33. You can treat prophylactically!

-If it ain’t broke, don’t fix it!
-That phrase works in most walks of life, but in fishkeeping, treating before there is a problem can be helpful.
-Take Guppies or Dwarf gourami as an example.
-These fish have become weakened and disease-prone of late, so mixing them with other species in your community tank straightaway may mean them introducing or catching something.
+Take guppies or dwarf gourami as an example.
+These fish have become weakened and disease-prone.
+Mixing them with other species in your community tank straightaway may mean them introducing or catching a disease.
 Isolate them before introducing to the main tank, treat, and observe, and it may stop problems further down the line.

 6 tips for more advanced fishkeepers